solidnerd/docker-php/README.md

 ```
 docker pull solidnerd/php
 ```
-or build your own by the provided Dockerfile
+or build your own by the provided Dockerfile.

 ### Run a container
 ```